Magnetized Thick Disks around Boson Stars: Results

-\paragraph{$\omega=0.960, \ell_0 = -0.1M:$} This example represents a special set of solutions, which occur for small values of the specific angular momentum and are also known as \textit{fat tori}.
-Since the specific angular momentum is sufficiently small, they are capable of possessing static surfaces.
-As seen in Fig.~\ref{fig:Density_0.960_-0.1} the location of the center is for strong magnetized disks located close to the center of the BS and is approximately two orders of magnitude higher compared to the non-magnetized disk.
+\paragraph{$\omega=0.960, \ell_0 = -0.1M:$} This example represents a special set of solutions, which are also known as \textit{fat tori}, they occur for small values of the specific angular momentum.
+Since the specific angular momentum is sufficiently small in these solutions, the tori are capable of possessing static surfaces.
+As seen in Fig.~\ref{fig:Density_0.960_-0.1} the density center for strongly magnetized disks is located closer to the center of the BS and the maximum density is approximately two orders of magnitude higher compared to the maximum density of the non-magnetized disk.
 The mean columnar density $\bar{\rho}$ and effective columnar radius $\tilde{R}$ are significantly higher/lower for the strong magnetized case, indicating a very compressed disk and a more longitudinal mass distribution.
 Furthermore the density at the static surface decreases, resulting in less matter located inside and at the static surface.
 In the magnetized solution the static surface lies completely outside the volume in which approximately $50\%$ of the mass is contained (Fig.~\ref{fig:Torus_0.960_-0.1}).
 As seen in Fig.~\ref{fig:Torus_0.960_-0.1} strong magnetic fields compress the equidensity surfaces parallel to the equatorial plane in the direction of the BS center, resulting in extremal tori with a cylindrical shape centered around the rotational axis.
 The geometry mimics a sharp ellipsoid centered around the BS center, where most of the mass is located close to the BS center and alongside the rotational axis.
 We conclude that strong magnetic fields have a significant effect on fat tori, highly compactifying and elongating them alongside the rotational axis. \\